kangqi-ni/kangqi-ni.github.io/_pages/about.md

 I am an undergraduate student at Rice University majoring in Computer Science and Mathematics.
 My research focuses on designing **high-performing, responsible AI solutions for social applications within language and vision domains**.
 Specifically, I have worked in the following areas:

-- Improving language models' conversational and reasoning abilities in complex and specialized social context.
+- Improving LLMs' conversational and reasoning abilities in socially-grounded contexts.
-- Analyzing and mitigating vision models' biases in visual feature representations.
+- Analyzing and mitigating vision models' biases in feature representations to ensure ethical use.

 During my undergraduate studies at Rice University, I am advised by [Dr. Richard Baraniuk](https://richb.rice.edu/) and [Dr. Guha Balakrishnan](https://www.guhabalakrishnan.com/).